daniela-palleschi/Bayesian_HPI_2023/README.md

 Folder overview

+- /setup: setup steps/script from the textbook
-- video notes/: my notes from the video lectures
+- /video notes: my notes from the video lectures
-- book notes/: my notes from the book
+- /book notes: my notes from the book
-- book exercises/: my notes from the book exercises
+- /book exercises: my notes from the book exercises
-- quiz_workbook/: my solutions to the quizzes; *updated only after the relevant deadlines*
+- /quiz_workbook: my solutions to the quizzes; *updated only after the relevant deadlines*
-- github_steps/: very brief overview of how to integrate your own remote github repo with RStudio
+- /github_steps: very brief overview of how to integrate your own remote github repo with RStudio

 Each folder contains: